davidmeredith/devsGuidebook/devGuidebook.md

 [top](#Table-Of-Contents)

-### Keep Classes and Functions Smallish
+### Keep Most Functions SmallISH

-General rule – not much bigger than your screen’s viewport.
-I don't subscribe to certain views that functions should be no longer than four or five lines myself - I find it too difficult to hop around the code when functions are this small.
-However, a viewport size / page is fine, and if you still need convincing, know that compilers can apply far more effective in-lining optimisations with smaller classes and functions.
+I don't subscribe to certain views that functions should be no longer than four or five lines myself - I find it too difficult to keep a good train of thought when hopping around many small functions.
+I think functions can be long when necessary, especially complex functions that require a sequential train of thought to build a mental model.
+As a general rule, most functions should normally not be much bigger than your screen’s viewport, but larger functions are fine when you need them.

+>[!TIP]
+Know that compilers can apply far more effective in-lining optimisations with smaller classes and functions.

 [top](#Table-Of-Contents)